INSERT COIN TO CONTINUE

 Adverts, packaging, posters, trade show materials

 Got old computers, consoles, arcade boards, or electronic equipment gathering dust?
-Give them a second life with RE:WIRED.
-We accept donations of vintage and modern tech for our collection, educational programmes, or responsible WEEE-compliant recycling.
-We're a registered waste carrier so we can collect from you.
+Give them a second life.
+We accept donations for our collection, educational programmes, or responsible WEEE-compliant recycling.
+We're a registered waste carrier and can collect from you.

 Donate Tech →Financial contributions help us cover storage, restoration supplies, exhibition costs and our mission to bring technology education to schools and community groups across Teesside.
 Every pound goes directly to our charitable purposes.